About Ethiopia

 Delving deeper into the history of Ethiopia, you’ll encounter the medieval Zagwe Dynasty, celebrated for its remarkable rock-hewn churches in Lalibela.
 These churches, carved directly into the rock, are a testament to Ethiopia’s architectural and spiritual heritage.
 The subsequent Solomonic Dynasty, which claimed descent from the biblical King Solomon and the Queen of Sheba, ruled Ethiopia for centuries, with Emperor Haile Selassie being its last reigning monarch.

 Ethiopia’s rich and diverse historical narrative is a source of immense pride for its people and continues to be a crucial element of national identity.
-As you explore more about Ethiopia, you’ll uncover a history that is not only ancient but also remarkably resilient and influential.
+As you explore Ethiopia, you’ll uncover a history that is not only ancient but also remarkably resilient and influential.

 Ethiopia Religions